arthurkrupa/gree-hvac-mqtt-bridge/README.md

-# Gree HVAC MQTT bridge
+# Cooper&Hunter HVAC MQTT bridge

-Bridge service for communicating with Gree air conditioners using MQTT broadcasts.
+Bridge service for communicating with Cooper&Hunter air conditioners using MQTT broadcasts.
 It can also be used as a [Hass.io](https://home-assistant.io/) addon.

 ## Requirements

 - NodeJS (>=8.9.3) with NPM
-- An MQTT broker and Gree smart HVAC device on the same network
+- An MQTT broker and Cooper&Hunter smart HVAC device on the same network
 - Docker (for building Hass.io addon)

 ## Running locally